isomerpages/moe-peicaisec/_achievements/Students' Achievements.md

 </tr>
 </tbody>
 </table>
-<p>On 7th October 2024, our students participated in the American Math Olympiad
+<p>On 7th October 2024, our students participated in the American Mathematics
-(AMO), an international mathematics competition for elementary, middle, and high school students.
+Olympiad (AMO), an international mathematics competition for elementary, middle, and high school students.
 Jointly organised by the Singapore International Math Contests Centre (SIMCC) and Southern Illinois University (SIU), AMO aims to promote a deeper understanding of mathematics.</p>
 <hr>